 Access to your personal information

-You are entitled to view, amend, or delete the personal information that we hold at any time either logging in to your member preferences, by sending an email with your request to our data protection officer or by clicking on the ‘unsubscribe’ link, which is clearly visible at the bottom of every email.
+You are entitled to view, amend, or delete the personal information that we hold at any time either logging in to your account preferences, by sending an email with your request to our data protection officer or by clicking on the ‘unsubscribe’ link which is clearly visible at the bottom of every email.

 Feel free to contact us if you have any questions.